Curved Corner Contribution to the Entanglement Entropy in an Anisotropic Spacetime: Introduction

 Our goal in this paper is to calculate the entanglement entropy of the curved kink region in the \eqref{metric1} background via RT prescription.
 According to it, the holographic entanglement entropy of a sub-region $V$ on the boundary theory is given by

-in which $m$ is the bulk minimal surface which is homologous to $V$ and $\partial_{m}$ matches the entangling surface $\partial_{V}$ on the boundary.
-We then investigate the divergent dtructure of the entanglemnet entropy and look for any universal term.
+in which $\Sigma$ is the bulk minimal surface which is homologous to $V$ and $\partial_{\Sigma}$ matches the entangling surface $\partial_{V}$ on the boundary.
+We then investigate the divergent structure of the entanglement entropy and look for any universal term.

 Our paper is organized as follows.
-In the first section, we study the holographic entanglement entropy with singular surface oriented along the anisotropic scaling direction $y$.
-In the second section we comment about the case in which the singular surface lying along isotropic direction $x$.
-The conclusion and discussion are included in the last section.
+In section \ref{sec:HEE-curved}, we study a shape invariant singular region with orientation along the anisotropic scaling direction $y$.
+By shape invariant, we mean a curved corner region with boundary at $y=\pm a x^{1/z}$ which is invariant under the scaling \eqref{scaling}.
+This choice, practically, simplifies our equations a lot.
+In section \ref{sec:rotating}, we comment on the singular surface lying along isotropic direction $x$.
+In the last section, we summarize and discuss our results.
+Some lengthy formulas and calculations are given in the appendix \ref{app1}.